theobald-software/theobald-software.github.io/content/_en/xtract-universal/destinations/alteryx/settings-alteryx-plugin.md

 Format: [Server]:[Port].

 **Extraction**<br>
-The name of the desired extraction.
+The name of the wanted extraction.
 When clicking the arrow next to the text area, all available extractions are loaded into a drop-down menu.
 Only the extractions with Alteryx as destination type are displayed.
 You can define the destination type in the Xtract Universal Designer.

 {: .box-note }